nclient/NClient/README.md

 <a name="features-api" />

 ## Api protocols
-Currently, only the REST API protocol is supported.
+Currently, only the REST API protocol is provided as a ready-made implementation.
 To use it in your own client configuration, you need to call the `UsingRestApi` method:
 ```C#
 IMyClient myClient = NClientGallery.Clients.GetCustom()
     .For<IMyClient>(host: "http://localhost:8080")